 Rachael earned her doctorate from Colorado State University with a focus in College and University Leadership.
 Her research area focused on the moral behavior of Resident Assistants.
 She also attended The Ohio State University where she earned a Master of Art in Higher Education and Student Affairs and a Bachelor of Art in Psychology.

 Chris joined the Division of Student Affairs in September of 2006, and moved into the Senior Associate Dean of Students role in August of 2017.
 His team focuses on student engagement, and includes Student Activities, Leadership Development, and Orientation, New Student & Family Programs.
 Chris is also the chair for the Division's Assessment Committee and Good Neighbor Committee.

 Chris earned his doctorate from Widener University in Higher Education Administration.
 His research focused on the supervisory relationships of senior student affairs officers and their direct reports.
 His master's degree is in Education Administration from Temple University, and a Bachelor of Science from Saint Joseph's University.

-Katie Kuzoian joined the Division of Student Affairs at Temple University in September 2015 as the Dean of Students Office Project Coordinator.
+Crashell Allen joined the Division of Student Affairs at Temple University in July 2018 as the Dean of Students Office Project Coordinator.
 In this newly created role, she coordinates the Memorial Awards process, Student Commencement Speaker process, social media and marketing, the Dean of Students webpage and other tasks as needed.